zobay/zobay/README.md

 ![AWS Certified Cloud Practitioner](https://raw.githubusercontent.com/zobay/zobay/main/aws.png)

 ## About
-AWS Certified, Results-driven full-stack developer and open-source enthusiast, specializing in Laravel and Vue.js.
-Valuable contributor to the Laravel framework and various projects in its ecosystem, showcasing a strong technical skill set.
-Proficient across the entire software development life cycle, from requirement gathering to active development, client communication, and successful deployment.
+AWS Certified Full-Stack Developer with 6+ years of experience specializing in Laravel and React.js / Vue.js contributor to the Laravel ecosystem with a track record of delivering scalable, multi-tenant applications.
+Skilled in end-to-end software lifecycle management, from requirement analysis to deployment with team leadership.

 So, thanks for your attention, and looking forward to work with you!